-- Constitution/Memorandum and Articles of Association: Members must adopt a constitution or memorandum and articles of association that is accepted for tax and charitable purposes by the Inland Revenue and by the Office of the Charity Regulator in Scotland for charitable purposes and complies with CAS guidance.
+- Constitution/Memorandum and Articles of Association: Members must adopt a constitution or memorandum and articles of association that is accepted for tax and charitable purposes by the Inland Revenue and by the Office of the Charity Regulator in Scotland for charitable purposes, as well as complying with Citizens Advice Scotland guidance.

 - Nominees: Unincorporated member bureaux must appoint Nominees for Membership whose names will appear on the Company Register.
 The name of an incorporated member bureau alone will appear in the Company Register.

-- Subscription: Members shall pay a subscription to the Association at the rates which may from time to time be determined once they become probationary members
+- Subscription: Members shall pay a subscription to Citizens Advice Scotland at the rates which may from time to time be determined once they become probationary members.

-- Full membership: Full membership is conditional upon bureaux operating on the basis of the Twelve Principles, from which flow the series of membership requirements.
+- Full membership: Full membership is conditional upon bureaux operating on the basis of the 12 principles of the Scottish Citizens Advice Bureau Service, which set out a series of membership requirements.

-If you are interested in becoming a citizens advice bureau, contact David Brownlee, Head of Development (firstname.lastname@example.org, 0131 550 1000).
+If you are interested in becoming a Citizens Advice Bureau please contact David Brownlee, Head of Bureau Services, on firstname.lastname@example.org or 0131 550 1000.